facebook/react/docs/docs/11-advanced-performance.md

 x === y; // false
 ```

-In this case, since a new reference is returned when mutating x, we can safely assume that x has changed.
+In this case, since a new reference is returned when mutating `x`, we can safely assume that `x` has changed.

 Another possible way to track changes could be doing dirty checking by having a flag set by setters.
 A problem with this approach is that it forces you to use setters and, either write a lot of additional code, or somehow instrument your classes.
 Alternatively, you could deep copy the object just before the mutations and deep compare to determine whether there was a change or not.
 A problem with this approach is both deepCopy and deepCompare are expensive operations.

-So, Immutable data structures provides you a cheap and less verbose way to track changes on objects, which is all we need to implement shouldComponentUpdate.
-Therefore, if we model props and state attributes using the abstractions provided by immutable-js we'll be able to use PureRenderMixin and get a nice boost in perf.
+So, Immutable data structures provides you a cheap and less verbose way to track changes on objects, which is all we need to implement `shouldComponentUpdate`.
+Therefore, if we model props and state attributes using the abstractions provided by immutable-js we'll be able to use `PureRenderMixin` and get a nice boost in perf.

 ## Immutable-js and Flux

 If you're using [Flux](http://facebook.github.io/flux/), you should start writing your stores using immutable-js.
 Take a look at the [full API](http://facebook.github.io/immutable-js/docs/#/).

 Let's see one possible way to model the thread example using Immutable data structures.
-First, we need to define a Record for each of the entities we're trying to model.
+First, we need to define a `Record` for each of the entities we're trying to model.
 Records are just immutable containers that hold values for a specific set of fields:

 ```javascript
 var User = Immutable.Record({